epfl-ada/ada-2025-project-data_dinosaur/readme.md

 what did we used / will we use to work on the dataset ?

+Several methods have are used.

+For the caption analysis, simple data treatments were combined with statistical methods.
+Basic statistics is used to calculate means of meticulessy sorted data.
+This and as well a moving average filter is used to analyse the developement over time without having noise from specific captions.

 # Proposed timeline

 how we plan to organize steps of our analysis for the remaining time of the project (which steps from the methods to complete on weekly basis)